whamcloud/Online-Help/docs/Upgrade_Guide/Upgrade_EE-2.4-el6_to_LU-LTS-el7.md

-# Upgrading Intel® EE for Lustre 2.4.2.7 to Lustre {{site.lustre_version}} LTS and Integrated Manager for Lustre {{site.version}}
+# Upgrading Intel® EE for Lustre 2.4.2.7 to Lustre 2.10.7 LTS and Integrated Manager for Lustre 4.0.10

 [**Upgrade Guide**](ug_TOC.md)

 ## Introduction

-This document provides a description of how to upgrade an existing Lustre server file system installation from Intel® EE for Lustre version 2.4.2.7 running on the RHEL/CentOS 6 OS distribution to Lustre {{site.lustre_version}} LTS and Integrated Manager for Lustre version {{site.version}} running on RHEL/CentOS {{site.centos_version}}.
+This document provides a description of how to upgrade an existing Lustre server file system installation from Intel® EE for Lustre version 2.4.2.7 running on the RHEL/CentOS 6 OS distribution to Lustre 2.10.7 LTS and Integrated Manager for Lustre version 4.0.10 running on RHEL/CentOS 7.6.

-Included in the process is a method for implementing migration of the server operating system from RHEL / CentOS 6.8 to version {{site.centos_version}}, which represents the most difficult part of the upgrade process.
+Included in the process is a method for implementing migration of the server operating system from RHEL / CentOS 6.8 to version 7.6, which represents the most difficult part of the upgrade process.

 CentOS is used for the examples.
 RHEL users will need to refer to Red Hat for instructions on enabling the High Availability add-on needed to install Pacemaker, Corosync and related support tools.